RFKFraser/RFKFraser.github.io/_portfolio/03_AviPrediction.md

 Comparing the coordinate points you can see that the Topo data is a subset lying entirely inside the combined DEM data.
 Great - that allows me to just clip the DEM data to the Topo boundary to fix the overlay offset problem.
 Nice!
-Looks like we things are aligning much better now.
+Looks like things are aligning much better now.

 ![Risk Map](/assets/images/avi/redzone.webp)